-No one expects to be involved in a car accident so it’s very hard to be “prepared” for what to do after a California car accident.
-Unfortunately, what you do – or don’t do – in the minutes, hours and days right after a car accident can have an impact on whether or not you receive compensation for the accident or how much compensation you ultimately receive.
-According to California car accident lawyer Emery Ledger of Ledger & Associates, there are a number of common mistakes that people make after being involved in an accident that you should try to avoid if you ever find yourself in that position.
+No one expects to be involved in a car accident so it’s very hard to be prepared for what to do after a California car accident.
+Unfortunately, what you do or not do in the minutes, hours and days right after a car accident can have an impact on whether or not you receive compensation for the accident or how much compensation you ultimately receive.
+According to California car accident lawyer Emery Ledger of The Ledger Law Firm, there are a number of common mistakes that people make after being involved in an accident that you should try to avoid if you ever find yourself in that position.

 The easiest way to avoid making any of these common mistakes is to be as prepared as you can be for the possibility of a car accident.
 If the worst happens and you find yourself in a car accident that you believe was someone else’s fault then seek the advice and guidance of an experienced California car accident lawyer as soon as possible.
-If you would like a free detailed evaluation of your California car accident case, please contact California car accident lawyer Emery Ledger of Ledger & Associates at 1-800-300-0001 or visit the firm online at www.ledgerlaw.com.
-For Legal Tips & Advice tailored to your specific case please read the following:
+If you would like a free detailed evaluation of your California car accident case, please contact California car accident lawyer Emery Ledger of The Ledger Law Firm Toll Free at 800.300.0001 or visit the firm online at www.ledgerlaw.com.